spara/nsl-getting-started/download.md

     print("{0} has {1} bytes".format(os.path.basename(file_path), os.path.getsize(file_path)))
 ```

 ```text
     20190826T190001Z_761_POM1_ST2_P.tif has 131373291 bytes
 ```

-## Handling ddeadlines
+## Handling deadlines

 The `search` method is a gRPC streaming request.
-It sends a single request to the server and then maintains an open connection to the server, which then pushes results to the client.
-This means that if you have a long running sub-routine that executes between each iterated result from `search` you may exceed the 15 second timeout.
-If you have a stac request so large that the results create a memory problem or the blocking behavior limits your application performance, then you will want to use `offset` and `limit` as described in [AdvancedExamples.md](./AdvancedExamples.md#limits-and-offsets).
+It sends a single request to the server and then opens and maintains a connection to the server, which then pushes results to the client.
+If you have a long running sub-routine that executes between each iterated result from `search` you may exceed the 15 second timeout.
+If the stac request results create in a memory problem or the blocking behavior limits your application's performance, use `offset` and `limit` as described in [AdvancedExamples.md](https://github.com/nearspacelabs/stac-client-python/blob/master/AdvancedExamples.md).

 Otherwise, an easy way to iterate through results without timing-out on long running sub-routines is to capture the `search` results in a `list`.

 For example:

-<details><summary>Expand Python Code Sample</summary>

 ```python
 import os